Salf1-Sabit/Competitive-Programming-Concepts-Techniques/Mathmatics/Divisibility-rules-of-11-numbers.md

     For example, 880 and 905,256 are divisible by 8 but 74,513 is not divisible by 8.

     To check divisibility by 8, divide the last three digits of the number by 8.
     If the result is a whole number, then the original number is divisible by 8.

 ## When a number is divisible by 9?

-The rule for divisibility by 9 is similar to divisibility rule for 3.
+The rule for divisibility by 9 is similar to the divisibility rule for 3.
 That is, if the sum of digits of the number is divisible by 9, then the number itself is divisible by 9.

     Example: Consider 78532, as the sum of its digits (7+8+5+3+2) is 25, which is not divisible by 9, hence 78532 is not divisible by 9.

 ## When a number is divisible by 10?